codama-idl/codama/packages/upgrade/README.md

 ### `upgradeToLatestVisitor()`

-This function returns a visitor that upgrades the visited document, designed as a preprocessing step at IDL-ingestion boundaries.
+This function returns a visitor that upgrades the visited IDL, designed as a preprocessing step at IDL-ingestion boundaries.
 It is also the package's default export, so it can be used as a `before` visitor in a Codama CLI config using the bare module name, ensuring any older IDL is upgraded before other visitors and scripts run:

 ```json
 {